310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 {% endbubble %}
 {% bubble Madara %}
-Hahaha, no way, I could never say I’m his friend.
+Hahaha, nooo way, I could never say I’m his friend.
 He’s a *God*, y’know?

 At some point in my childhood, I did make the careless mistake of wanting to become his friend, but the world—fate isn’t so forgiving about relationships like those.